![]() |

 disturbs the symmetry of the ring.

-The cairn to the SE of the row is 7.6m in diameter with a 2.7m internal space
+cairn is 7.6m in diameter with a 2.7m internal space

 which is now occupied by thorn bushes.
 The cairn has a 6.4m ring of radially